 The Cabin Singapore has noted that initially identifying signs of methamphetamine addiction can be difficult for friends and family of users due to the relative newness of the drug in Singapore.
-However, early intervention with those using meth is critical in preventing serious long-term effects to a person’s health and wellbeing.
+However, early intervention with those using meth is critical in preventing serious long-term effects on a person’s health and well-being.

 Seven Common Signs of Methamphetamine Use

 - Scabbed skin and acne